thomdabeast/HearthStoneMyoController/readme.md

 ## How-to: ##
 ### Controls ###
-Left-click: 	fist
+* Left-click: 	fist
-Right-click: 	waveIn
+* Right-click: 	waveIn
-escape: 		waveOut
+* escape: 		waveOut
-Center mouse:	fingersSpread
+* Center mouse:	fingersSpread

 ## Dependencies: ##
-### NodeJS ###
+* NodeJS
-### myoJS ### (npm install -g myo)
+* myoJS (npm install -g myo)
-### Myo Connect ###
+* Myo Connect

 ## Setup ##
-First, you need to set HearthStone to debug mode by copying the log.config file to C:\Users\[USERNAME]\AppData\Local\Blizzard\HearthStone.
+* you need to set HearthStone to debug mode by copying the log.config file to C:\Users\[USERNAME]\AppData\Local\Blizzard\HearthStone\.
-Next, connect and calibrate your Myo and then double-click on HearthStoneController.myo to install to Myo Connect.
+* connect and calibrate your Myo and then double-click on HearthStoneController.myo to install to Myo Connect.
-Next, open a command prompt in this directory and run the command 'node app.js' Then, open HearthStone and enjoy!!
+* open a command prompt in this directory and run the command 'node app.js'
+* open HearthStone and enjoy!!
+Remember to double-tap fingers to unlock!